November 27, 2024 Healthy Living

 • Wear properly fitted, sturdy shoes with non-slip soles instead of slippers or socks.

 • When outside in the winter, avoid icy driveways and walkways.
-Wear rubber-soled boots and even ask a family member, friend, or neighbor for assistance with walking.
+Wear rubber-soled boots and even ask a family member, friend, or neighbor for assistance with walking if you need it.

 Improve the lighting in your home